avtarman/Artus-3D-Resources/README.md

 __Please read through the entire README before using the Artus hand__

 Below are some critical information while using the Artus hand.

+### Note about Calibration & Power Cycling

+Below are some some notes about some key fields that are required in different situations to reduce the number of calibration sequences needed to run.

-* Power On/Off: When powering off the hand, or closing the control script, the hand needs to be in an __OPEN__ state to reduce amount of calibration and jamming.
-If the script is closed while the hand is operational, or the hand is closed when powered off, the `__reset_on_start__` parameter needs to be set to `1` to open the hand before starting
+* When powering off the hand, or closing the control script, the hand needs to be in an __OPEN__ state to reduce amount of calibration and jamming.
+If the hand is closed when powered off, the `__reset_on_start__` parameter needs to be set to `1` to open the hand before starting

+* Using the `__awake__` parameter: if the hand is already in a ready state (LED is green) when starting or restarting a control script, set awake to `True` to bypass resending the `wake_up` function, which could lead to lost calibration.

 * Ready State: The Artus Lite has an indicator LED that indicates the state of the hand.
-If the hand is blue, the hand is __NOT READY FOR TARGET, CALIBRATE COMMANDS__.
+If the hand is __BLUE__, the hand is __NOT READY FOR TARGET, CALIBRATE COMMANDS__.
 The hand is only ready for these commands when the LED is __GREEN__.

 * Artus Lite specific technical details are available within the [robot folder](/ArtusAPI/robot/artus_lite/)